 There are so many – and you guys know how much we love lists, so (in list form) here are all the perks on why a brunch date might not be so bad after all…

-Considering just how popular a cup of coffee is, why not make your first date a brunch date?
+Considering just how popular a cup of coffee is, why not make your first date a brunch date (essentially one of those coffee dates with food)?
 It could be a really chilled out ‘brunch’.
 You’ll just share a pot of coffee, have a relaxed conversation and debate whether or not avocados really need to go on everything.
 (I’m not responsible for any argument that comes out of it).
 A nice relaxed afternoon meal, and you don’t have the whole connotation of meeting someone at night bugging your subconscious.

 We all know how important a first date is.
 It’s someone’s first initial impression of you!
 Inviting someone out to dinner is a nice gesture and all but, it’s also a lot of commitment.
 Usually you’d dress up, go to a fancy place and try to talk while there’s different dishes coming and going.
 Plus, there’s also an entire drinks menu to go through!